-Although there is no type of lime application that will technically kill weeds in your lawn, there are various liming agents that can improve your lawn's health and help it to fight weeds on its own.
+Lime is not a herbicide, so applying lime to kill weeds isn't its primary purpose.
+That being said, there are various liming agents that can improve your lawn's health and - in doing so - help it to fight weeds on its own.
 It is crucial to make sure that your soil needs lime prior to application: otherwise, you can actually weaken your lawn and make it more susceptible to weeds.

 Video of the Day

 A variety of materials can be used to lime your lawn, some best left to professionals with appropriate safety gear.
 For home users, dolomitic and ground limestone are both safe-to-apply options that will slowly change the pH of the soil (dolomitic lime provides magnesium as well).
 Both are typically applied at a rate of 50 lbs. per 1,000 square feet.
 Pelletized limestone, while more expensive than other types of lime, is easy to apply and works quickly.
 It is applied at the same rate as dolomitic and ground limestone.

 Burned (slaked) and hydrated lime are more hazardous and, although quick-working, are harder to apply than other types.
 They must be used at a much lower rate than other types of lime, usually 10 to 20 lbs. per 1,000 square feet.